agoose77/phd-thesis/content/3005-analytics.md

 +++

-The notebook record includes information about the time that a notebook session started, stopped, and to which notebook the record corresponds (see {ref}`output:notebook-record`).
+The notebook record includes information about the time that a notebook session started, stopped, and to which notebook the record corresponds (see {numref}`output:notebook-record`).

 +++